devirz/uploader-bot/README.md

 # 📤 Uploader Bot

-A Telegram bot built with Grammy framework and MongoDB for file uploading and user management.
+A Telegram bot built with Grammy framework and MongoDB for file uploading files.

 ## ✨ Features